ALBA: PETROSUR

 PETROSUR is an inter-governmental energy alliance between Venezuelan PDVSA, Argentinean YPF, and Brazilian Petrobras nationalized oil companies.
 The goal of this initiative is to provide funding for social welfare programs within these nations.

+ALBA at the UNFCCC

+ALBA also speaks on behalf of its member states, if they find a common position in intergovernmental meetings of the UNFCCC.

 Criticism

-In August 2013, BBC News stated that "Alba consists of one oil-rich nation and various minnows wishing to benefit from its largesse" and that "there is little chance of the rhetoric becoming reality any time soon".
-As the crisis in Bolivarian Venezuela began, President Nicolás Maduro called on other ALBA members to begin contributing, though the smaller members distanced themselves from the proposal since they only sought the benefits from Venezuela.

 In July 2018, President Lenín Moreno of Ecuador distanced himself from ALBA, stating that the organization "has not worked for a while."
 In August 2018, Ecuador officially withdrew from ALBA.

 Karen Longaric, appointed as foreign minister by Jeanine Áñez's interim government, announced the formal departure of the country from ALBA in November 2019 over "interference" in Bolivia's political crisis.
+Bolivia remained in ALBA after the Áñez government was defeated in the 2020 Bolivian general election.